wonsunahn/CS1632_Fall2022/syllabus.md

     For the fastest response, please use Teams chat.

-When you ask a source-code-specific question about an exercise or deliverable, please submit your code to GradeScope so that I can reproduce your error.
+When you ask a source-code-specific question about an exercise or deliverable, please submit your code to GradeScope first so that I can reproduce your error.
 Also, describe precisely the steps I should take to reproduce your error.
 Before you do this, it is very hard for me to help you.

 I will try to get back to all offline communications within 24 hours of receipt.
-Even if I'm logged into Teams, please understand that I may be away from my desk or working on something else.
+Even if I'm logged onto Teams, please understand that I may be away from my desk or working on something else.
 Meanwhile, feel free to answer each other's questions!